Dulce (Filipino singer)

-Maria Teresa Magdalena Abellare Llamedo-Cruzata (born July 22, 1961), professionally known as Dulce (/tl/), is a Filipino singer and actress.
+Maria Teresa Magdalena Abellare Llamedo-Cruzata (born July 22, 1961), known professionally as Dulce (/tl/), is a Filipino singer and actress.
 She is popularly referred to as "Asia's Timeless Diva".

-Dubbed as one of the Philippines’ natural treasures, Dulce is noted for her distinct vocal power and delivery.
+Dubbed as one of the Philippines' natural treasures, Dulce is noted for her distinct vocal power and delivery.
 Among many of her international accolades includes the grand prize trophies at the 4th Asian Singing Competition in 1979 and the Asia-Pacific Singing Contest in 1988 in Hong Kong.
 She also finished first runner-up at the 3rd ABU Popular Song Festival in Malaysia and first runner-up at the Australia Open Entertainment Competition in 2002.
 She has already recorded 30 albums (including 12 solo albums) throughout her career and has sung in over thirty movie theme songs, thus earning her the moniker "Movie Theme Song Queen".

 Early life

 Llamedo was born to a poor family of musicians on July 22, 1961, in Villa Bulsita, a sitio of Barangay Bulacao in Pardo, Cebu City.
 Her father, Leoncio, was a carpenter who played the double bass in the village band while her mother, Andrea, was a dress-maker who sang in their local chapel.
 She is the sixth of eight siblings having four sisters and three brothers.

 Among her first five siblings, Llamedo is the only one who completed her elementary education (she was able to send her two younger siblings up to college).
 However, due to financial problems, she couldn't enroll even in public schools for higher education.
-She later attempted to finish high school through the Alternative Learning System.
 She started singing at a very young age, joining her first amateur singing competition when she was just two years old.
 When she was 10, she became a regular at a Saturday television show hosted by Justo Justo.
 At 12, she was already performing at soda fountains in Cebu City.